 The appearance of the crown is up to you; you can opt for a natural look if you're happy with the colour of your teeth overall, or you can undergo a whitening treatment first and select a brighter, whiter crown to match.

 Keep in mind, whitening treatments only work on biological teeth and do not interact with crowns, so make sure you achieve the shade you want first.

-Consultation - Your dentist will carry out a full dental examination on the tooth that needs a crown, this could include x-rays.
-Your dentist will take a mould of your tooth or mouth during this stage.
+First, your dentist will carry out a full dental examination on the tooth that needs a crown, then take a mould of your tooth or mouth.
+An x-ray may be required.

-Fitting - Once your new crown is back from the lab, you’ll return for a second visit where your dentist will remove the temporary crown and cement to permanent crown.
+Once your new crown is back from the lab, you’ll return for a second visit where your dentist will remove the temporary crown and cement the permanent crown.
 Crowns last up to 10 - 15 years.